Your operating system pops up the following error while running video-intensive applications:

 Using Device Manager tool: Press Windows Key + X; choose Device Manager.
-Expand top node representing your laptop name; and then Display Adapters node.
-Right click your existing display adapter, choose “Update driver software” option to bring a wizard that guides you step by step.
+Expand top node representing your laptop name, and then Display Adapters node.
+Right-click your current display adapter, select “Update driver software” option to bring a wizard that guides you step by step.
 You’ll be prompted to either automatically check for new driver updates, or locate the downloaded driver setup file.

 Temporarily Remove your Graphics Card

 Your graphics card may be encountering issues while running video-intensive applications.
-Power off and unplug your machine, carefully remove the Graphics Card from its slot, and then turn on your machine again.
+Power off and unplug your machine, carefully remove the Graphics Card from its slot, and then turn on your computer again.

 Perform Hardware Troubleshooting

-Windows contains a set of toolkit to diagnose common system issues without needing to diagnostic steps.
-It can detect hardware issues and try to resolve them its own.
+Windows contains a set of a toolkit to diagnose common system issues without having to diagnostic steps.
+It can detect hardware problems and try to resolve them its own.